Wall-chamber decompositions for generalised Monge-Amp\`ere equations: Introduction

 \subsection{Effective testing and wall-chamber decomposition for the J-equation}

-The first results in this direction were recently proven in \cite{SohaibDyrefelt}, showing that locally finite wall-chamber decompositions always exist on K\"ahler surfaces.
+We now take a closer look at the important special case of Donaldson's J-equation, in which we can improve further on our main theorem, and infer concrete applications and characterisations of the special subvarieties we study in the context of J-stability and stability thresholds.
+The first results in the direction of chamber decompositions were recently proven in \cite{SohaibDyrefelt}, showing that locally finite wall-chamber decompositions always exist on K\"ahler surfaces.
 In dimension $3$ and onwards the question is completely open, lacking even non-trivial examples confirming this conjectural picture.
 Compared with the surface case the higher dimensional picture is much more subtle, for the two main reasons that: a) intersection theory and positivity notions are much more well-behaved on surfaces b) in higher dimension there is a complex interaction between subvarieties of different codimensions.

 In the spirit of slope stability, we will use the following notation: if $X$ is a compact Kähler manifold and $\alpha,\beta$ are Kähler classes on $X$, set

 We will abbreviate $\mu_{\alpha,\beta}(X) =: \mu_{\alpha,\beta}$.
 The triple $(X,\alpha,\beta)$ is called $J$-stable (respectively $J$-semistable) if for all proper irreducible analytic subvarieties $V$ of $X$, we have $ \mu_{\alpha,\beta}(V) < \mu_{\alpha,\beta} \quad \textrm{ (respectively } \mu_{\alpha,\beta}(V)\leq \mu_{\alpha,\beta}\textrm{)}, $ and $J$-unstable if it is not $J$-semistable.
 We will often drop the prefix and refer to these notions as simply stable or semistable respectively.
 We will also make use of the \emph{stability threshold} studied in e.g. \cite{SD4}, given by